 Hip impingement and labral tears: A new Epidemic or a symptom of overloading and undertraining?

-In the build up to the King of Greystones Triathlon this weekend, Ben our Clinical Director here in Platinum Physio discusses the epidemic of hip pain and dysfunction in endurance events such as Triathlons and field sports such as soccer, rugby and Gaelic games.
+Over the Summer we saw a huge rise in patients presenting with Hip Pain, Ben our Clinical Director here in Platinum Physio discusses the epidemic of hip pain and dysfunction in endurance events such as Triathlons and field sports such as soccer, rugby and Gaelic games.

 Hip pain and dysfunction is the third most common loss of injury related game/training time for endurance events and field sports such as Soccer, Gaelic games and Rugby.
 As a Physiotherapist with an inter-county football team I have seen first-hand the level of hip and groin dysfunction involved in day to day Gaelic games.
 Whilst working with professional long-distance runners some years ago in the UK, I also encountered numerous junior athletes with hip pain and dysfunction, however these athletes were involved in professional associations and therefore had exposure to in-depth physiotherapy treatment and Mobility/S&C which included regular Reformer Pilates sessions.